Batches

 });

-Currently, all worker options can be used with the batches, however, there are some unsupported features that may be implemented in the future:
+Currently, all worker options can be used with batches, however, there are some unsupported features that may be implemented in the future: